stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We bring your ideas to life!
+      We bring ideas to life!
 From conception to market domination.
-We turn them into impactful products and brands.
+We build impactful products and brands.
     content: >-

 seo: